britram/rains-prototype/draft-trammell-rains-protocol.md

 mechanism for future capabilities-based versioning and recognition of a message as a RAINS message.

-Messages, assertions, shards, pshards, zones, queries, and notifications are each represented as a CBOR map of integer keys to values, which allows each of these types to be extended in the future, as well as the addition of non- standard, application-specific information to RAINS messages and data items.
+Messages, assertions, shards, P-Shards, zones, queries, and notifications are each represented as a CBOR map of integer keys to values, which allows each of these types to be extended in the future, as well as the addition of non- standard, application-specific information to RAINS messages and data items.
 A